its-Kaktos/Kaktos.UserImmediateActions/README.md

 ( This part makes more sense if you have read the [services](#services) section first. )

-After calling on of the methods in [`IUserImmediateActionsService`](#iuserimmediateactionsservice-), the given userId will be used to generate a unique key using
+After calling one of the methods in [`IUserImmediateActionsService`](#iuserimmediateactionsservice-), the given userId will be used to generate a unique key using
 [`IUserActionStoreKeyGenerator`](#iuseractionstorekeygenerator-).
 After that an instance of `ImmediateActionDataModel` that contains the generated key and some other information will be stored in the [**main store**](#iimmediateactionsstore-) (and possibly the [**permanent store**](#ipermanentimmediateactionsstore-) if an implementation is provided), then in the `UserImmediateActionsMiddleware` we will check every user if they need to be signed-out or their cookie needs to be refreshed using the data given by [**main store service**](#iimmediateactionsstore-).
 It is worth mentioning that because of how this middleware is implemented and the usage of a caching service that usually stores data in the ram, there should be little to no performance penalty.
-(The main bottleneck here is the read performance of the caching service used and we cant really benchmark it, because the performance will vary based on the caching service you use, your latency to the caching server and many other parameters. but as mentioned, generally there should be little to no performance penalty.)
+(The main bottleneck here is the read performance of the caching service used and we can't really benchmark it, because the performance will vary based on the caching service you use, your latency to the caching server, and many other parameters. but as mentioned, generally, there should be little to no performance penalty.)

 ## Give a Star! ⭐️

-If you like this project or you are using it in you application, please give it a star.
+If you like this project or you are using it in your application, please give it a star.
 Thanks!

 </div>